This topic describes the commands to view, create, delete, and scale virtual warehouses.

 SELECT hg_rebalance_warehouse ('read_warehouse_1');

--- Wait for the rebalance to complete
+-- Wait for the rebalancing to complete.

-SELECT hg_wait_until_rebalance_warehouse_done ('read_warehouse_1');Scale down a virtual warehouse
+SELECT hg_wait_until_rebalance_warehouse_done ('read_warehouse_1');Scale down a virtual warehouse (vertical scaling)

 (Recommended) Use the UI

-Scale down the virtual warehouse.
+Scale down the resources of the virtual warehouse.
+The syntax is as follows:

 Parameter